Zamania: History

 This area gave birth to freedom fighters.
 The hero of the first Freedom Movement (popularly referred to as Sepoy Mutiny) Mangal Pandey was born here.
 The Nilha Sahib Revolt, where the farmers revolted against the British and set fire to various Indigo godowns, took place here.
-Ghazipur has played a major role in India’s struggle for freedom.
+Ghazipur has played a major role in India's struggle for freedom.
 The Sepoy Mutiny in 1857 was a violent uprising against British rule over India.
 The British did eventually put down the uprising, but not without tarnishing their reputation by using offensive techniques against the mutineers.
+The people here also took great part in the revolt of 1857 lead by Kunwar Singh of Jagdishpur.

 Demographics

-As of 2011, Zamania had a population of 33,423.
-Males constitute 52.1% of the population and females 47.89%.
-Zamania has an average literacy rate of 64.56%, lower than the national average of 59.5%.
-Male literacy is 72%, and female literacy is 56.46%.
-In Zamania, 15.72% of the population is under 6 years of age.
+As per the 2011 Census, Zamania had a population of 33,423, with males comprising 52.1% and females 47.89%.
+The town recorded an average literacy rate of 64.56%, which is slightly above the national average of 59.5%.
+Male literacy stood at 72%, while female literacy was 56.46%.
+Additionally, 15.72% of Zamania’s population was under the age of six.